leanprover/theorem_proving_in_lean4/type_classes.md

 Lean will also chain (non-dependent) coercions as necessary.
 Actually, the type class ``CoeT`` is the transitive closure of ``Coe``.

 Let us now consider the second kind of coercion.
 By the *class of sorts*, we mean the collection of universes ``Type u``.
-A coercion of the second kind is of the form
+A coercion of the second kind is of the form:

 ```
     c : (x1 : A1) → ... → (xn : An) → F x1 ... xn → Type u